 By the time Hamilton’s Amber White takes her perch in the stage manager’s booth at the Richard Rodgers Theatre, an entire theatrical engine has been hard at work, ready to cross its final hurdle: show time.
-As students are returning to campus to pursue their theatrical studies and Playbill celebrates Back to School week, White gives an in-depth look at the technical side of running a show on Broadway, taking us through what it takes to raise the curtain on Great White Way.
+With the announcement of upcoming release of the filmed stage production, which captured the original Broadway cast, go on an in-depth journey at the technical side of running the show on Broadway, showing what it takes to raise the curtain on Great White Way.

 After a long day of preparation, the company stands in the wings.
 Patrons shuffle into their seats.
 White sits before her script.
 With her call, the lights on the stage fade as Lin-Manuel Miranda’s musical comes to life for yet another performance.

 Bringing a show to the stage nightly requires a complex ecosystem of cast and crew, all led by stage managers.
 Becoming a show’s organizational backbone is a demanding position, but for White, it was a coincidental work-study job in college that led to her becoming the production stage manager for one of Broadway’s biggest hits—the finance major was hired as the assistant technical director to her university’s theatre.
 The proximity to the theatre’s creative side led her to stage management offers in college, and after accepting gig after gig, she realized her passion.
 White dropped her finance major and shifted her education to theatre instead.